-- There should be reuptake systems so that free neurotransmitters in the synaptic cleft junction could move back into the presynaptic neuron so as to prevent the loss of neurotransmitters.
+- There should be reuptake systems so that free neurotransmitters in the synaptic cleft junction could move back into the presynaptic neuron to prevent the loss of neurotransmitters.

 What do Neurotransmitters do?

-The synaptic vesicle possesses thousand of neurotransmitters, towards the bulbous endings.
+The synaptic vesicle possesses thousand of neurotransmitters towards the bulbous endings.
 The axon’s terminal region serves as the active zone of a neuron.
-The moving down of action potential results into a fusion of synaptic vesicles with the axon’s plasma membrane.
+The moving down of action potential results in a fusion of synaptic vesicles with the axon’s plasma membrane.

 As a result of integration, the chemicals messengers disperse beyond the membrane and bind with the receptor sites of the postsynaptic neuron.
 The receptor proteins bring out certain modifications in the chemical messenger by activating ion channels.

 The cell receptors also mediate the transformation of chemical information into electrical form.
-After the regulation of ion channels, the binding of neurotransmitter and receptor exhilarates ion fluxes beyond the membrane.
+After regulating ion channels, the binding of neurotransmitter and receptor exhilarates ion fluxes beyond the membrane.

-A hyperpolarized state is the state of an inner layer, which possesses negative charges due to the influx of chloride ions via chloride gated channels.
+A hyperpolarized state is an inner layer, which possesses negative charges due to the influx of chloride ions via chloride gated channels.
 If a cell reaches a threshold of depolarization, it will trigger the influx of more electropositive sodium ions into the electronegative cytosol via sodium voltage-gated channels.

-Then, depolarization of membrane stimulates the propagation of an action potential.
-When an action potential reaches the region of bulbous swelling, the arrival of positive charges trigger the opening of calcium gated channels.
+Then, depolarization of the membrane stimulates the propagation of an action potential.
+When an action potential reaches the region of bulbous swelling, the arrival of positive charges triggers the opening of calcium gated channels.

 Afterwards, the channels allow the movement of calcium ions into the membrane.
-The integration of axolemma and vesicles cause dispersal of chemical messengers into the synaptic cleft, and the process repeats in a similar way.
+The integration of axolemma and vesicles cause the dispersal of chemical messengers into the synaptic cleft, and the process repeats similarly.